tim3233/webrms/README.md

 - Fuel display
 - Configurable driver names
 - Reset all or individual drivers
-- Simulation mode so no racetrack is required to develop on this code
+- Simulation mode so no racetrack is required to develop this code

 Requirements:

 pip install tornado